energywebfoundation/origin/docs/exchange-guides/my-trades.md

 ![exchange-mytrades](../images/exchange/exchange-mytrades.png)

 The ‘My Trades’ interface allows users to view their executed sales and purchases.
-The “Side” column denotes whether it was a purchase (“Buy”) or a sell (“Sell).
+The 'Side' column denotes whether it was a purchase ('Buy') or a sell ('Sell).